 This is the default SST method (version 2 of it: xtrabackup-v2).
-This is the least blocking method as it locks the tables only to copy the MyISAM system tables.
+This is the least blocking method as it uses backup locks.
 XtraBackup is run locally on the donor node, so it’s important that the correct user credentials are set up on the donor node.
 In order for PXC to perform the SST using the XtraBackup, credentials for connecting to the donor node need to be set up in the variable wsrep_sst_auth.
 Beside the credentials, one more important thing is that the datadir needs to be specified in the server configuration file my.cnf, otherwise the transfer process will fail.

 More information about the required credentials can be found in the XtraBackup manual.
 Easy way to test if the credentials will work is to run the innobackupex on the donor node with the username and password specified in the variable wsrep_sst_auth.
 For example, if the value of the wsrep_sst_auth is root:Passw0rd innobackupex command should look like: